 Please direct families looking to drop off “sharps” (used needles) to a nearby Walgreens for a sharps disposal kit or perhaps visit www.sharpsdisposal.com (or other sharps disposal site of their choice) for a medical waste return kit.
-Local hospitals will not take in outside sharps for return/waste.
+Local hospitals will not take outside sharps for return/waste.

 PATIENT CARE REPORTING:

-SCEMSS transitioned to electronic data collection 12/31/15.
+SCEMSS transitioned to only electronic data collection 12/31/15.
 All SCEMSS agencies are now required to be fully electronic in their data collection and submission.
 PCRs are required by law to be left at the receiving facility on every EMS run.